Octopus facts, pictures and in-depth information.

 Types of Octopus

 The order Octopoda is divided into two suborders: Incirrata and Cirrina.
-Most octopuses are in the suborder Incirrata.
+Most octopuses, including the common octopus pictured below, are in the suborder Incirrata.

 Where Do Octopuses Live?